curtwarfield/duplicacy-guide/docs/index.md

 You will be prompted to enter the storage password.
 Enter the storage password you created when you initialized the repository.

 Use the `DUPLICACY_<STORAGENAME>_PASSWORD` environment variable if you do not want to type in the password every time you run the backup command.

-You can run the **export** command or specify this variable in a **bash** script if you want to use this.
+* You can run the **export** command or specify this variable in a **bash** script if you want to use this.

-For example, if your storage password was `ThisIsNotAVerySecurePassword`, you would run the following from your terminal:
+* For example, if your storage password was `ThisIsNotAVerySecurePassword`, you would run the following from your terminal or add it to a **bash** script:
 ~~~
 export DUPLICACY_NACHOSTORAGE_PASSWORD="ThisIsNotAVerySecurePassword"
 ~~~
-You could also add that line to a **bash** script to avoid typing in your storage password every time.

 **NOTE**: You need to use capitalization for the remote storage name regardless of the actual name of the storage.
 This means that `nachoStorage` needs to be written as `NACHOSTORAGE`.